egokt/kanuni/README.md

 - **Schema Conversion**: Zod schemas are converted to JSON Schema during serialization and back to Zod during deserialization.
 The functional behavior is preserved, but object identity is not.
 - **Security**: Deserialization uses `eval()` for schema reconstruction.
 Only deserialize trusted input.
 - **Performance**: Serialization is fast, but deserializing complex schemas may have some overhead due to schema reconstruction.
+Deserialization is asynchronous.
 - **Compatibility**: Serialized queries are forward-compatible but may not be backward-compatible across major Kanuni versions.

 ## Advanced Examples